If you're the sole earner and provider for your family, every dollar counts. Consider the following:

 Usually, you make your child or children the beneficiary(ies) of the policy, to receive the proceeds in the event of your death.
 Generally, you name a trustee (e.g., your child’s other parent, a grandparent or other relative) to look after the money on your child’s behalf until your child reaches a specified age (often but not necessarily the age of majority).
 In Quebec, the policy funds are paid to the tutor of a minor child, rather than a trustee.

 Are you receiving child or spousal support?
 Make arrangements for those payments to be insured as well.
 Otherwise, if something happens to your ex, there may not be enough money in his or her estate to cover any ongoing support obligations.
+This life insurance calculator will help you estimate how much coverage you need.

 2. Disability insurance